Online Slip Detection and Friction Coefficient Estimation for Autonomous Racing: PROBLEM FORMULATION

 In this paper, we adopt the single-track bicycle model, where the two front wheels are lumped into one front wheel, and the two rear wheels into one rear wheel.
 The corresponding state-transition dynamics are given by

 where $\beta$ is the geometric slip angle:

-\begin{definition}[Force] A \textit{force} $F \in \mathbb{R}^3$ is a vector in coordinate system $B$, representing an interaction between bodies, and consists of these components: \end{definition}

-\begin{itemize} \item Longitudinal force $F_x$ acts along the forward $X$-axis of the body, positive when pushing forward. \item Lateral force $F_y$ acts along the $Y$-axis, positive when pushing to the left. \item Normal force $F_z$ acts along the $Z$-axis, positive when pushing upward. \end{itemize}
+\begin{definition}[Force] A \textit{force} $F \in \mathbb{R}^3$ is a vector in coordinate system $B$, representing an interaction between bodies, and consists of three components $(F_x, F_y, F_z)$, where the longitudinal force $F_x$ acts along the forward $X$-axis of the body (positive when pushing forward), the lateral force $F_y$ acts along the $Y$-axis (positive when pushing to the left), and the normal force $F_z$ acts along the $Z$-axis (positive when pushing upward). \end{definition}

 \begin{definition}[Dynamical model] For plant $P$ with coordinate system $B$, state space $\mathcal{S} \subseteq \mathbb{R}^n$, action space $\mathcal{U} \subseteq \mathbb{R}^m$, and the set of external forces $F$ expressed in $B$, a continuous-time dynamical model is a transition map $g: \mathcal{S} \times \mathcal{U} \times \mathcal{F} \to \mathbb{R}^n$. \end{definition}